March 24, 2025

 Stakeholder Perspectives on the Prior Authorization Process

-Employers care about the health of their employees and covered family members.
-PAs can help patients avoid errors in treatment.
-On the other hand, related administrative delays can cause increased nonadherence or delays in treatment.
-It is essential for employers to use PA to strike a balance between clinical appropriateness and avoiding unnecessary delays in care.
-According to physicians treating patients in the 18-65 age bracket, 58% state that PA has interfered with their patients’ ability to perform their job responsibilities.3 The indirect financial impacts on employers manifest in the form of the following:
+Employers, first and foremost, care about the health and safety of their employees and covered family members.
+PAs can help patients avoid medical errors.
+On the other hand, the administrative time it takes to perform PAs may complicate adherence to a specific treatment schedule.
+It is essential for employers to challenge their partners to strike a better balance between clinical appropriateness and avoiding unnecessary delays in care.
+In some cases, leveraging technology and data insights to review the results of these processes more effectively may inform and enable eliminating or adjusting PA requirements or certain criteria.
+According to physicians treating patients in the 18-65 age bracket, 58% state that PA has interfered with their patients’ ability to perform their job responsibilities.3 The indirect financial impacts of this for employers and patients manifest themselves through

-• Lost workdays;
+- Lost workdays;

-• Reduced productivity as a result of delayed care; or
+- Reduced productivity as a result of delayed care; or

-• A possible adverse health event taking place due to PA-related delays in care.
+- A possible adverse health event taking place due to PA-related delays in care.

-Research supports this assertion.
+Moreover, these challenges in monitoring and evaluating the effectiveness and usefulness of PA processes have come at the expense of improving PA processes, a cycle that has been compounded over the last few decades.
 In a March 2022 survey by Medical Group Management Association (MGMA), 98% of provider practices reported that PA requirements remained the same or increased over the previous 12 months, with a majority of MGMA members reporting increased PA requirements year over year since 2016.
-This finding points to an opportunity for employers to hold partners accountable for the sheer volume of PAs administered and billed and advocate for removing PAs that do not add value.9
+This finding points to an opportunity for employers to hold partners accountable for the sheer volume of PAs administered and billed and advocate for removing PAs that do not add value.5

-Contesting an initial PA denial when trying to receive necessary care is complex and may require coordinating with the patient’s provider and health plan to ensure that all the correct codes were used to file the PA request and that the physician has submitted a letter with the appeal that systematically refutes the reason for the denial.
-In the Medicare Advantage (MA) market, it seems that a large majority of PA appeals can result in an overturned decision, but the percentage of appeals submitted is very low.
-According to KFF, among PA requests that were submitted to MA insurers on behalf of MA enrollees in 2021 and were denied, only 11% were appealed, but 82% resulted in full or partial overturning of the initial PA denial.
+Contesting an initial PA denial when trying to receive necessary care is complex and may require coordinating with the patient’s provider and health plan to ensure that all the correct codes are used to file the PA request and that the physician has submitted a letter with the appeal that systematically refutes the reason for the denial.
+Even with physician support, however, adverse events occur with delays in the PA process.
+According to the AMA, 82% of physicians surveyed report that issues related to the PA process at least sometimes lead to patients abandoning treatment, and 29% report that PA led to a serious adverse event for a patient in their care.3

 Determining the method used to submit a PA seems to be a major cause of the burden for physician practices.
 PAs can be submitted via phone, fax, secure email, a payer portal or electronically.
-Web portals are the most common method used, with 37% of payers and 33% of providers reportedly using this method, but 67% of providers said that that it is at least somewhat difficult to determine which method to use when submitting a PA request.7 According to WEDI’s Prior Authorization Survey, 62% of providers reported that they do not have the technology to evaluate whether a PA is required without initiating a PA request.7 Even if they find a vendor to optimize the process, only 45% of vendors reported that they have the necessary technology to alleviate this issue.7
+Web portals are the most common method used, with 37% of payers and 33% of providers reportedly using this method.
+Nonetheless, 67% of providers said that that it is at least somewhat difficult to determine which method to use when submitting a PA request.7 According to WEDI’s Prior Authorization Survey, 62% of providers reported that they do not have the technology to evaluate whether a PA is required without initiating a PA request.7 Even if they find a vendor to optimize the process, only 45% of vendors reported that they have the necessary technology to alleviate this issue.7

 These survey data illustrate how and why the PA process is time-consuming for providers.
 According to a study in the Journal of the American Medical Association, the top six specialties with the highest rates of PA for services are: